sk0zzi/Eopt_Home/README.md

 | **Password** | Your Eopt Home password |
 | **Hub IP** | The local IP address of your X1 controller |

 > **Tip:** The hub can be difficult to spot on your local network if you don't already know its IP.
-In my case the hostname started with something like `X-1...`.
+In my case the hostname started with something like `X-1...` when I looked for the unit in my routers DHCP leases.

 ## Disclaimer

 This integration has only been tested on a single device.
-It was built to switch a few lights and control scenes — your mileage may vary.
+It is currently unknown if it will work with all kind of installations using the X1 controller.
+Feedback / reporting issues are welcome!